reichaves/building-ai-assistants/README.md

 # Building an AI Assistant for Investigative Journalists

-A comprehensive website resource based on the GIJC25 workshop presented by Reinaldo Chaves (Abraji) and Rune Ytreberg (iTromso Datajournalism Lab).
+A comprehensive website resource based on the GIJC25 workshop presented by Reinaldo Chaves (Abraji).

 ## About This Project